serenorg/serendb/docs/glossary.md

 SLRUs include pg_clog, pg_multixact/members, and
 pg_multixact/offsets.
-There are other SLRUs in PostgreSQL, but they don't need to be stored permanently (e.g. pg_subtrans), or we do not support them in neon yet (pg_commit_ts).
+There are other SLRUs in PostgreSQL, but they don't need to be stored permanently (e.g. pg_subtrans), or we do not support them in SerenDB yet (pg_commit_ts).

 ### Tenant (Multitenancy)
-Tenant represents a single customer, interacting with Neon.
+Tenant represents a single customer, interacting with SerenDB.
 Wal redo[] activity, timelines[], layers[] are managed for each tenant independently.
 One pageserver[] can serve multiple tenants at once.
 One safekeeper